garrandall/popular-music-data/tracks/daddy-could-swear-i-declare-gladys-knight-and-the-pips.md

 Tell 'em about
 Tell about your daddy
 My daddy was a
 "What you say?
 Watch your mouth"
 My daddy was a
 "What you say?
 Watch your mouth"
 My daddy was a
 "What you say?
 Watch your mouth
-Ooh, no
+Oh, no

 My, my, my, my, my daddy wasn't no scholar, no